 EORTC Bladder Cancer Recurrence and Progression Calculator

-EORTC Bladder Cancer Recurrence and Progression Calculator enables you to find the probability of the recurrence and progression of a non-muscle invasive bladder cancer over one and five years.
-It takes into consideration six parameters concerning the medical history of the patient, and helps you to choose the appropriate treatment options.
+This EORTC bladder cancer recurrence and progression calculator enables you to find the probability of the recurrence and progression of a non-muscle invasive bladder cancer over one and five years.
+It takes into consideration six parameters concerning the medical history of the patient and helps you to choose the appropriate treatment options.

 About bladder cancer

 Bladder cancer is the most common urinary tract malignancy.
 It usually affects people over 60 years old and more men than women.
-Smoking is the biggest risk factor for developing this cancer (smoking of course causes other cancers, such as lung cancer and kidney cancer).
+Smoking is the biggest risk factor for developing this cancer (smoking, of course, also increases your lung cancer risk – see the lung cancer risk calculator – and kidney cancer risk).
 The most typical symptom is painless hematuria (blood in the urine).
 Remember!
 If haematuria has been found, always search for bladder (or kidney) cancer!

-At the time of diagnosis, around 75% of the patients have non-muscle invasive bladder cancer (NMIBC), while the remaining 25% already have an advanced disease.
-Patients with NMIBC generally have good survival rate, but the condition has a significant potential for recurrence of the tumor in the bladder, which may even progress into a more advanced stage of the disease.
+At the time of diagnosis, around 75% of the patients have non-muscle invasive bladder cancer (NMIBC), while the remaining 25% already have advanced disease.
+Patients with NMIBC generally have a good survival rate.
+Still, the condition has a significant potential for recurrence of the tumor in the bladder, which may even progress into a more advanced stage of the disease.

 Bladder cancer recurrence and progression probability calculator

-- carcinoma in situ (in bladder cancer CIS is always high grade, requires immediate treatment and worsens the prognosis),
+- Carcinoma in situ (in bladder cancer, CIS is always high grade, requires immediate treatment, and worsens the prognosis); and

-After calculating the recurrence points and progression points, they are transfered into percentage of risk according to the tables below:
+After calculating the recurrence points and progression points, they are transferred into percentages of risk according to the tables below:

 The probabilities of recurrence and progression at one year range from 15% to 61% and from less than 1% to 17%, respectively.
-At the five year mark, the probabilities of recurrence and progression range from 31% to 78% and from less than 1% to 45%.
-By using the data attached to a specific patient, the urologist can discuss the different therapeutic options with the patient to determine which is the most appropriate treatment and what frequency of follow-up is required.
+At the five-year mark, the probabilities of recurrence and progression range from 31% to 78% and from less than 1% to 45%.
+Using the data attached to a specific patient, the urologist can discuss the different therapeutic options with the patient to determine the most appropriate treatment and the frequency of follow-up required.